 Growth in prescription spending has slowed again in 2017, after increasing rapidly in 2014 and 2015

-Estimates suggest that Rx drugs will continue to represent a larger portion of overall health spending
+Estimates suggest Rx drugs will represent a similar portion of overall health spending over time

 Prescription drugs had represented a shrinking share of total health spending through 2013, but increased in 2014 and 2015 with the introduction of some high cost specialty drugs.
-In 2017, drug spending did not grow as much as spending on other services, however, CMS projects that drug spending will continue to represent a larger portion of overall health spending over time.
+In 2017, drug spending did not grow as much as spending on other services, however, CMS projects drug spending as a portion of overall health spending will remain consistent over time.

 Spending on prescription drugs has risen rapidly over past decades